-Kim Jong Un confirms 'self-blasting' policy for North Korean soldiers in Ukraine
+Kim Jong Un Praises North Korean Soldiers Who Blew Themselves Up to Avoid Capture in Ukraine

 Pickt after-article banner — collaborative shopping lists app with family illustration